I’ve put together a list of 4 of the best affordable toaster ovens for college students below. Each one’s a great choice and only $50 or less!

 Like other ovens in its power range, warm-up (preheat) time is fast, too, taking only 3-5 minutes to preheat before you’re ready to cook.

 In my test the Dash Compact cooks well and is a great performer.
-My one and only real complaint is that there’s no toast darkness settings provided.
+My one and only real complaint is that there are no toast darkness settings provided.

 If you’re not big on toast, that’s not really an issue, but it’s something to be aware of beforehand.